wenbo-yang/Chisel-Image-Processing-Library-Skeletonizer/README.md

-# Chisel Image Processing Library - Skeletonizer
+# Chisel Image Processing Library

 A Python library for image processing with skeletonization capabilities.